xlaurahu/CorrDiffSCIL/VideoScript.md

 First, we want to set up our environment.

 It is recommended that you make an isolated environment for this project using conda.
 An Isolated environment has its own Python version, packages, and settings.
 JupyterHub should already have conda installed.
 Check its existence by typing `conda --version` in your JupyterHub terminal.
 You should see something like `conda 25.11.1` in return.

-If conda is not installed, run the following lines in your terminal
+If conda is not installed, run the following lines in your terminal:

 ```bash
 # 1. Create the environment